coq/coq/README.md

 Installation
 ============

-This should compile with Coq 8.7, assuming the `COQLIB` variable is set correctly.
+This should compile with Coq master, assuming the `COQBIN` variable is set correctly.
 Standard procedures for `coq_makefile`-generated plugins apply.

 Demo